n8n-io/n8n-docs/docs/integrations/builtin/credentials/hubspot.md

 - A **Developer API Key**: Generated from your Developer Applications dashboard.
 Refer to [HubSpot Developer API keys](https://legacydocs.hubspot.com/docs/faq/developer-api-keys){:target=_blank .external-link} for more information.
 - An **App ID**: Generated once you create a public app, displayed in the app's **Auth** settings.

 Authenticating the credential can fail if you don't use appropriate scopes.
-See [Recommended scopes for HubSpot Trigger node](#recommended-scopes-for-hubspot-trigger-node) for n8n's suggested scopes for this app.
+See [Required scopes for HubSpot Trigger node](#required-scopes-for-hubspot-trigger-node) for required scopes for this app.

+### Required scopes for HubSpot Trigger node

+If you're creating an app for use with the [HubSpot Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.hubspottrigger/) node, n8n recommends starting with these scopes:

+* `oauth`
+* `crm.objects.companies.read`
+* `crm.objects.contacts.read`
+* `crm.objects.deals.read`
+* `crm.schemas.companies.read`
+* `crm.schemas.contacts.read`
+* `crm.schemas.deals.read`

+/// warning | HubSpot old accounts
+Some HubSpot accounts don't have access to all the scopes.
+HubSpot is migrating accounts gradually.
+If you can't find all the scopes in your current HubSpot developer account, try creating a fresh developer account.
+///

 ## Using OAuth2